ADT vs. Frontpoint Security

 As far security providers go, ADT is on the more expensive end of the spectrum.
-While its basic equipment prices are about the same as Frontpoint’s, ADT’s monthly monitoring plans are substantially higher.
+While its landline monitoring prices are a little lower than Frontpoint’s, ADT’s Pulse monitoring plans are substantially higher.

 And not just higher than Frontpoint—ADT’s Pulse + Video plan is more expensive than almost every other provider we’ve reviewed.